 Fortunately, very affordable technologies to increase energy efficiency exist: the physical closing of open cabinets saves on average 40% of energy annually, while energy management demand devices that would reduce energy consumption (e.g. lighting, power of components) when the fridge is not being used (night time, weekends) could save between 20 and 50%.
 Up to now, these options have not been systematically exploited.

 The reasons for this are multiple.
 Data shows that, currently, the purchase decision is driven by the acquisition price, with little consideration for life-cycle costs.
 Moreover, there is an issue with split incentives, where the retailer covering the energy running costs of the machines is rarely the owner of the device.

 What’s the EU doing?

-Following a preparatory study analysing this product group, the Commission decided to encourage the uptake of these new solutions by removing the least-performant products from the market through an Ecodesign measure, and bringing transparency on the products performance thanks to an energy label.
+The Commission decided to encourage the uptake of these new solutions by removing the least-performant products from the market through an Ecodesign measure, and bringing transparency on the products performance thanks to an energy label.

 Draft measures were presented to the Ecodesign Consultation Forum in July 2014.

 They are expected to gain impressive annual electricity savings of up to 58 TWh by 2030, enough to offset the electricity production of almost 25 medium-size coal power units.

 The development of the measures has been stalled under Juncker’s presidency, without any justification.
 They are now due to be adopted by the end of 2018.

 Tighten the proposed Ecodesign and Energy Label measures.
 Coolproducts is concerned about a clear lack of ambition of the 2014 proposal, which shall now be corrected.